Wednesday, November 28, 2012

 Getting Ready

 I'm having a complete adrenaline rush.
-It's been going on for about 2 days now and relief won't come until the morning.
-That's OK with me though, I love these traveling rushes that accompany my trips to the airport.
+It's been going on for about 2 days now, and relief won't come until the morning.
+That's OK with me, though.
+I love these traveling rushes that accompany my trips to the airport.
 That's right, I said airport.
 I am leaving in the morning!
 And while this flight isn't an overseas flight, it's a flight nonetheless.
 And I'm excited.
 I get to go to the airport.
 I get to fly on an airplane.
-I get to people watch, browse expensive airport shops and drink expensive airport cappuccinos.
+I get to people-watch, browse expensive airport shops, and drink expensive airport cappuccinos.

 We leave tomorrow morning.
-As soon as I sit down on that plane I know what's going to happen.
+As soon as I sit down on that plane, I know what's going to happen.
 I will be so exhausted that the hum of the engines warming will lull me to sleep, if even for just a few minutes.
-Then I will wake up, take out my Kindle and relax.
+Then I will wake up, take out my Kindle, and relax.
 Until the next trip, and then the entire process will commence once again.
 And that's OK with me, I love to travel.
 Almost as much as I love getting ready.